croservices/cro/docs/cro-tool.md

 The output of the services will be displayed, prefixed with the `service-name`.
 Sending SIGINT (hitting Ctrl+C) will kill all of the services.

+Ports are automatically allocated and the environment variable set per the `.cro.yml` for the service.
+The host environment variable will be set to `localhost` by default, however can be specified with the `--host` option:

+    cro --host=dev-vm run

 ## Tracing Services

     cro trace <service-id-or-filter>